Scriptor25/AOC-2024/README.md

 # Advent of Code 2024 - All solved in Rust

-My goal is to learn Rust until Christmas, and the best way to learn a new language is not Duolingo, but speaking it myself.
+My goal is to learn Rust until Christmas, and the best way to learn a new language is not Duolingo, but learning by doing.
 So Rust it is.

 ## Check out my friends repos too!